How to set the reading order of a PDF in Adobe Acrobat Pro DC

-Setting the reading order can be tricky in a PDF.
+Setting the reading order of a PDF can be tricky.
+In this post, we’ll learn how.
 There are several items to consider including the content panel, the z order panel, and tags panel.

 Match the content panel with the reading order panel